Suped

 The most common BIMI logo mistake is taking a PNG, placing it inside an SVG wrapper, and expecting it to pass.
 BIMI needs a true SVG file, not an embedded bitmap wearing an SVG extension.
 The file also needs the right profile, a square viewBox, a title element, no scripts, and no external references.

-For a deeper logo checklist, compare your file against the BIMI SVG requirements before requesting or renewing a certificate.
+For a deeper logo checklist, compare the file against the BIMI SVG requirements before requesting or renewing a certificate.
 Fixing the logo after the certificate is issued often creates mismatch errors.

-- Profile: Use SVG Tiny Portable/Secure requirements for BIMI, not a general web SVG export.
+1. Profile: Use SVG Tiny Portable/Secure requirements for BIMI, including version="1.2" and baseProfile="tiny-ps".

-- Shape: Use a square canvas and a square viewBox so receivers can fit the mark cleanly.
+2. Shape: Use a square canvas and square viewBox so receivers can fit the mark cleanly.

 Simple SVG starting pointxml